w3c/wai-aria-practices/index/tabs/tabs-automatic.md

               <td>
                 <ul>
                   <li>Puts the tabpanel in the page <kbd>Tab</kbd> sequence.</li>
-                  <li>Facilitates movement to panel content for assistive technology users.</li>
+                  <li>Facilitates navigation to panel content for assistive technology users.</li>
-                  <li>Especially helpful if there are panels that do not contain a focusable element.</li>
+                  <li>Focusable tabpanel elements are recommended if any panels in a set contain content where the first element in the panel is not focusable.</li>
                 </ul>
               </td>
             </tr>